 Harvester Bass Club Official Rules - Approved January 2018

 The following are the rules of this club and all tournaments and will remain unchanged for the year.
 Decisions of officers and tournament officials shall be final in all matters.
-Interpretation of these rules shall be left exclusively to the Officers and tournament committee, not involved in dispute.
+Interpretation of these rules shall be left exclusively to the Officers and tournament committee, not involved in the dispute.

 2. Tournament Committee: